tmtmtm/bashible/README.md

 note: The "as" helper does sudo in non-login shell mode, does preserve only PATH environment variable.
       Depends on your sudoers file, if all used environment variables will be passed to the sudoed command.
 The environment cleanup is, for instance, a reason why bashible re-runs itself and doesn't just export all it's functions.
-      Will be fixed in the future (see TODO).
+      Will be fixed in the future (see TODO.txt).

 ##### How to call a blebook from a blebook?